 Chest X-ray or computed tomography (CT) scan – If guided by the clinical picture

 Treatment / Management

 Several experimental drugs show promising evidence but require further studies to evaluate if they decrease the long-term cardiovascular disease associated with microalbuminuria.
 For one of the groups, the mechanism is by decreasing protein glycation.
-These medications are thiamine, ALT-711 (a cross-link breaker of advanced glycation), pimagedine (a second-generation inhibitor of advanced glycation).
+These medications are thiamine, ALT-711 (a cross-link breaker of advanced glycation), and pimagedine (a second-generation inhibitor of advanced glycation).
 Additionally, ruboxistaurin, a protein kinase C-beta inhibitor, has been implicated in decreasing UAE.
-Increased vascular endothelial growth factor (VEGF), which regulates vascular permeability and angiogenesis, has been linked with microalbuminuria in type 2 diabetic patients.
+Increased vascular endothelial growth factor (VEGF), which regulates vascular permeability and angiogenesis, has been linked with microalbuminuria in patients with type 2 diabetes.
 Thus, VEGF inhibitors could be helpful in patients with microalbuminuria.
 Glycosaminoglycans, such as sulodexide, can also decrease albuminuria.
-Statins, on the other hand, have a well-documented effect in reducing the risk of cardiovascular disease, but its role in decreasing urinary albumin excretion is still controversial.
+Statins, on the other hand, have a well-documented effect in reducing the risk of cardiovascular disease, but their role in decreasing urinary albumin excretion is still controversial.
 Due to its cardioprotection, it merits inclusion in the treatment regimen.

 When considering the associated comorbidities with microalbuminuria, the treatment recommendations should also include weight loss, aspirin, and maintaining low-density lipoprotein cholesterol of less than 100.
 Finally, the level of microalbuminuria can serve as an indicator of treatment response, especially in patients with hyperinsulinemia, insulin resistance, and hypertension.